Venezuelans struggle amid massive blackouts, while Maduro holds on

 Guaidó rallied supporters Wednesday in central Caracas, urging them to oust Maduro.

-The crowd included only about 200 people, a far cry from the thousands that had swamped his rallies two months ago, when he first declared himself the country's interim president and was recognized the country’s leader by 50 countries.
+The crowd included only about 200 people, a far cry from the thousands that had swamped his rallies two months ago, when he first declared himself the interim president and was recognized as the nation's leader by 50 countries.

 Earlier this year, the Trump administration imposed sanctions on Venezuela’s state-owned oil company and threw its support behind Guaidó.
 Earlier this week at the White House, Guaidó’s wife, Fabiana Rosales, met with President Donald Trump and Vice President Mike Pence.
 They pledged their support to the opposition and criticized Russia’s recent deployment of military planes to the country.

-Yet Maduro still enjoys support among many devotees of his predecessor, Hugo Chávez, who died in 2013 and spent extensively on social programs.
+Yet, Maduro enjoys support among many devotees of his predecessor, Hugo Chávez, who died in 2013 and spent extensively on social programs.
 Maduro's opponents argue that that spending — along with corruption and falling oil prices — obliterated the country’s economy.

 His critics, however, claim Maduro is holding onto power through fear.
 Intelligence agents arrested one of Guaido’s top aides, Roberto Marrero, and on Thursday, Maduro’s government barred Guaidó from holding public office for at least 15 years, citing alleged irregularities in his financial records.

-“This is a sovereign country,” she said, adding this message for President Donald Trump: “Remove the economic sanctions.”
+“This is a sovereign country,” she said, adding this message for Trump: “Remove the economic sanctions.”

 Desperate for water